 "Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.
 Let not your heart be troubled, neither let it be afraid."
 John 14:27.

 "Therefore being justified by faith, we have peace with God through our Lord Jesus Christ."
 Romans 5:1.

 The King James Bible is correct - as always.
 This person who objects to the KJB ignores the fact that the NASB, NIV, ISV, ESV, NET all had to totally paraphrase the text they were following in order to avoid the obvious theological error it promotes.
-Then he criticises the KJB text in spite of the fact that the evidence for it being the correct text is simply overwhelming, and even his favorite Sinaiticus/Vaticanus copies were seen to be deficient and corrected by later scribes.
+Then he criticizes the KJB text in spite of the fact that the evidence for it being the correct text is simply overwhelming, and even his favorite Sinaiticus/Vaticanus copies were seen to be deficient and corrected by scribes.